GAZ-21: Third series (1962–1970)

 The third series was produced from 1962 to 1970.
 The 1962 models dropped the leaping-deer hood ornament, and had a new grille.
-It used a 6.7:1 compression engine of 75 PS with an optional 7.65:1 compression of 80 PS (usually reserved for the export models).
+It used a 6.7:1 compression engine of 75 PS, with an optional 7.65:1 compression ratio version producing 80 PS which was usually reserved for export models.
 The headliner changed from cloth to vinyl, and the radio became optional.
 It was offered as the standard M21L, M21T taxi, and right-hand drive M21N export model.
 Also in 1962, GAZ advertised a station wagon/estate model, the M22; most of these were exported or reserved for official use.
-The first station wagons/estates were delivered in 1963, and were designated M22 (75 PS), M22G (export, 75 hp), M22T (export, 85 PS); ambulances were M22B (75 PS) and M22BK (85 PS).
+The first station wagons/estates were delivered in 1963, and were designated M22/M22G (75 PS, M22G being the export model), M22T (export, 85 PS); ambulances were M22B (75 PS) and M22BK (85 PS).
 An M22 prototype four-wheel drive station wagon/estate was also built, as was an M22A van.

 Belgian importer Sobimpex N.V. assembled Volgas locally for sale in Western Europe.
 These were often fitted with diesel engines; the cars arrived in Antwerp without an engine and with the gearbox in the trunk.
 Originally (beginning in 1960) Sobimpex fitted a 1.6-liter Perkins 4.99 unit; a larger Rover engine supplanted that in 1963, and the more modern Indenor four-cylinder units replaced the Rover engine in 1964.
 Belgian-built cars were marketed as "Scaldia-Volgas", named after the Latin name for the river Scheldt.
 While the diesel models cost considerably more than ones with the original engine, they were quite popular for their economy and reliability, and outsold the petrol models in both Belgium and the Netherlands.